Skip to main content

 Consumers can also take steps to prevent foodborne illness and protect their health.
 Although you can often detect when mold is present, you can’t see, smell, or taste bacteria or other agents of foodborne disease.
 Therefore, it is crucial to take measures to protect yourself from disease.
 The four most important steps for handling, preparing, and serving food are: Clean, Separate, Cook, and Chill.

-This page titled 17: Food Safety is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by The University of Hawaiʻi via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17: Food Safety is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by The University of Hawaiʻi via source content that was edited to the style and standards of the LibreTexts platform.